The first class of Hinsdale High School graduated in 1883.

 Construction began on Hinsdale Central in 1947 with 780 students occupying the new building in 1950.
 In 1962, a referendum for a second high school passed and Hinsdale South opened its doors in the fall of 1965 to 418 freshmen and sophomores.
 In 1990-91, enrollment reached its lowest level of 3062.

-For 2015-16, approximately 4500 students attend the two high schools -- over 2700 at Central and over 1800 at South.
+For 2018-19, approximately 4,200 students attend the two high school.
 A faculty and administrative staff of 385 oversee all programs for the district.

 With close to 300 courses, nearly 60 clubs and activities, and 28 interscholastic sports available to District 86 students in each building, educational opportunities abound.
 Students have taken advantage of all of these opportunities to the extent that nearly 98 percent of all District 86 graduates matriculate to a college or university of their choice.